 Our functions did the same thing every time we called them, but that does not have to be the case.
 We can apply conditional logic to make our functions (and our program in general) take different paths.

 Conditional logic is heavily intertwined with the concept of booleans that we saw earlier.
-With conditionals, we can tell our functions to execute code only if some boolean expression is true
+With conditionals, we can tell our functions to perform different actions based on the value of boolean expressions.

 if